The Ultimate Showdown: What is Elementor vs. Custom Website Development

 Table of Contents

-What is Elementor page builder?
+What is Elementor website builder?

 The page builder has many website customization options and supported functionality.
 You can use Lottie animations to make your website more interactive.